Byzantine Empire under the Isaurian dynasty: The Empire in crisis, 705–717

 After Justinian II's second overthrow, the Byzantine Empire spiralled into another era of chaos matched only by Phocas' mishandling of the last Persian War.
 Philippikos Bardanes, the Crimean rebel who seized the throne proved to be totally incompetent for rule.
 Rather than face the looming threat of the Bulgars or the Arabs, he intended to reignite the religious controversies by imposing the much hated Heraclian Monothelitism.
 When King Tervel of Bulgaria (who was an ally of Justinian II) invaded Thrace, Bardanes had no choice but to summon the troops of the Opsician Theme to combat the Bulgars.
 Unfortunately for the Emperor, the troops had no loyalty whatsoever to him and after the ritual blinding he was replaced in June 713 by the chief secretary of the Emperor, Artemios.

 Artemios was crowned as Anastasios II.
 Anastasios gave the Empire a brief taste of good leadership, improving the walls of the capital and filling the granaries of the capital to bursting point, in order that the newly reported Arab invasion be dealt with.
 Every citizen was told to gather enough food for three years for if the Arabs were to reach the straits it would undoubtedly be a lengthy siege.
 However, Anastasios proved too good for the Empire; in an effort to avert the Arab siege of the Capital, Anastasios planned a preemptive strike against the invaders, using Rhodes as a base.
 However the Opsician Theme once more revolted and Anastasios found himself in a Thessalonika monastery by 715.

 The Opsicians chose Theodosios, an unwilling tax-collector, to rule the Empire.
 The choice was hardly based upon his skills; when Leo the Isaurian, strategos of the Anatolic theme, asked the Senate and the Patriarch for his support in becoming emperor, it took little persuading to obtain it.

 Leo III the Isaurian, 717–741

 Leo III, who would become the founder of the so-called Isaurian dynasty, was actually born in Germanikeia in northern Syria c.
 685; his alleged origin from Isauria derives from a reference in Theophanes the Confessor, which however may be a later addition.
 After being raised to spatharios by Justinian II, he fought the Arabs in Abasgia, and was appointed as strategos of the Anatolics by Anastasios II.
 Following the latter's fall, in 716 Leo allied himself with Artabasdos, the general of the Armeniacs, and was proclaimed emperor while two Arab armies, one under the Caliph's brother Maslamah ibn Abd al-Malik, campaigned in Asia Minor.
-Leo averted an attack by Maslamah by clever negotiations, in which he promised to recognize the Caliph's suzerainty, but on 25 March 717, he entered Constantinople and deposed Theodosios.
+Leo averted an attack by Maslamah by clever negotiations, in which he promised to recognise the Caliph's suzerainty, but on 25 March 717, he entered Constantinople and deposed Theodosios.